Written by Colin Seal

 Let your puppy out of his crate or kennel and place him in the yard for a few hours.

-Observe your pup take a potty in the yard and continually say “poop” or “pee” or “toilet” or “potty” to him.
+Observe your pup going to the toilet in the yard and continually say “poop” or “pee” or “toilet” or “potty” to him.

 Make sure you use a consistent command - if you like using the word “toilet”, use it all the way to train your dog.

-Choose a specific and consistent time in a day to let your puppy take a potty - usually, it’s in the morning and during dusk.
+Choose a specific and consistent time in a day to let your puppy go to the toilet - usually, it’s in the morning and early evening.

-Do this consistently in your yard and very soon your dog will know when and where to properly take a potty.
+Do this consistently in your yard and very soon your dog will know when and where to properly do his business.

 Managing your dog when you open doors in your house can be difficult.
 Therefore, proper training greatly helps in reinforcing good behaviours to your dog.